dbigman/genai_prompt_myshelf/v3/README.md

+# NEWS

+* I have successfully implemented this v3 solution into a custom GPT.
+The core.json file is attached to the custom GPT and remains immutable.
+If it needs updating, you would need to do so externally and then uploaded to replace the previously attached core.json.
+The data.json is stored in a private git repository which I have an action that allows me to pull from the repo and into the custom GPT session.
+The update of the data.json within the private git repository works when in test mode (setting up the custom GPT) but in normal mode it does not - keeps barking about a disabled jit plugin ???
+* I added a SHA entry under the Metadata Tracking with some automation to populate that value automatically as it is needed when pushing changes back.
+* Due to the issues, currently any changes apply in my session only impact the current session.
+I would need to apply those changes manually to the git repo.
+The upside is that I can successfully retrieve my stored data.json file from the git repo.
+It's a start.

 # INSTRUCTIONS

 * Copy the prompt markdown content and add as the prompt.
 Send it but don't do anything else.